wawiwa/webdealer/README.md

   webdealer has 6 main views "MERCHANTS","LOCATIONS","DEALS","CUSTOMERS","PURCHASES" and "REVIEWS".
-Typically each view contains common CRUD (Create/Retrieve/Update/Delete) actions, with some slight variations depending on the business logic constraints of our assignment, and the abilty to harmlessly "Clear" textfields.
+Typically each view contains common CRUD (Create/Retrieve/Update/Delete) actions, with some slight variations depending on the business logic constraints of our assignment, and the ability to harmlessly "Clear" textfields.

     MERCHANTS: Provides a list of existing merchants, common CRUD, and the ability to "Show reviews & ratings" for a specifically selected merchant.